avinassh/dev-startups-india/README.md

 ## Contributing

-Feel to send a PR!
+Feel free to send a PR!
 The product must be aimed at developers.